 Vegemite and Cheese Shapes

 There’s nothing like checking into your hotel at the beginning of a luxury vacation, but usually it’s the interior and amenities we’re sold on.
-Morpheus Hotel in Macau is one accommodation option we’d consider staying at just from the exterior design alone.
+Morpheus Hotel in Macau is one accommodation option we’d consider just from the exterior design alone.
 Designed by Zaha Hadid Architects, this 40-storey hotel boasts a sci-fi aesthetic inspired by China’s ancient tradition of jade carving.
-The entire building is housed within a sculpted exoskeleton, with the building’s middle cunningly designed to resemble fluid movement.
+The entire building is housed within a sculpted exoskeleton, with the building’s middle innovatively designed to resemble fluid movement.
 That’s not all – Morpheus boasts 772 stunning guest rooms, six duplex villas, four on-site restaurants, rooftop pool, a modern art gallery, spa and salon, and much more.
-Not a bad spot to rest our reads, wouldn’t you agree?